Eddy Paul Thomas

 About Eddy Paul Thomas

 A much wider perspective was attained later in his career when he was able to couple his undergrad degree in history and sociology with a master’s degree, which allowed him to dive into the psychology of marketing and communications in the US.
 Learning about the psychology of color, negative imagery, stereotypes, and the lasting impact of the way a story is told illustrated how centuries of media influence had the ability to skew a person's knowledge of a variety of topics regarding this nation’s Black and Brown citizens.
-The cogent nature of institutional racism and sexism were further proven while working as a professor of cross-cultural communications and engaging in Ph.D. coursework, which led to his transition from simply working behind the scenes to stepping forward into public advocacy and education on the impact of generational oppression and racism.
+The cogent nature of institutional racism and sexism were further proven while working as a professor of cross-cultural communications and engaging in Ph.D. coursework, which led to his transition from simply working behind the scenes to stepping forward into public advocacy and education on the impact of systemic, generational oppression and racism.

 Eddy Paul Thomas is the author of the Thompson Woods Trail children’s book series, the host of The Rhythm of Faith podcast, the head writer for the Conversations from the Middle of the Room: Open Conversations about Race and the Church, has been a guest speaker on racial healing and restorative justice, and is a member of the executive team at The National African American Missions Council, also known as NAAMC.